zhengzihao2002/Chess/README.md

 - The user could resign like this: "resign" , and the opponent would win.

-## Contributing

-Contributions are welcome.
-Feel free to open a pull request or an issue if you have any suggestions or bug reports.

 ## Group Members

 - [Zihao Zheng](https://github.com/zhengzihao2002) - Author, and additionally wrote 10% of JavaDoc comments